Editorial Standards and Review Process

 leadership represents more than five decades of experience in publishing wellness and patient education materials for

 clients throughout the U.S. and Canada.
 To maintain the highest possible quality of information, Personal Best adheres

-to rigorous documentation standards and review by a long-standing Board of Health and Medical Advisors to ensure
+to rigorous documentation standards and review by a long-standing Board of Health and Medical Advisers to ensure

 evidence-based content and effective communication.

 The goal of Personal Best is to increase health and safety awareness and motivate positive lifestyle habits

 fundamental to individual wellness and productivity vital to strengthening business performance.